Malta: December Weather Averages

 Averages for Malta in December

-December is, on average, the wettest month of the year in Malta.
-There can be considerable variation from one December to the next, depending on how frequent and how far south the low pressure systems are- some Decembers are very wet while others can be generally dry.
-There is a mean monthly precipitation total of 112mm, spread over a mean of 14 days with measurable rainfall, out of a possible 31.
+On average, December is the wettest month of the year in Malta.
+Saying that, there can be considerable variation from one December to the next, depending on how frequent and how far south the low pressure systems are.
+Some Decembers are very wet while others can be generally quite dry.

 Things to do

-Malta has quite a few good spa and massaging centres.
-The Myoken Dolmen Spa, situated at the Dolmen Resort, Qawra, offers a range of body treatments, facials, hand andfFoot treatments, body wraps, and holistic treatments.
-At the main spa there are over 80 treatments to choose from, and the complex also boats a jacuzzi and sauna, hydrotherapy, Vichy showers, an indoor pool, three outdoor pools, a relaxation area and a fitness centre, so a wide range of activities are available for those seeking to look after their bodies.
+Malta has a handful of spa and massage centres.
+The Myoken Dolmen Spa, situated in the Dolmen Resort, Qawra, offers a range of body treatments, facials, hand and foot treatments, body wraps, and holistic treatments.
+At the main spa there are over 80 treatments to choose from, as well as a Jacuzzi, sauna, hydrotherapy, Vichy showers, indoor pool, three outdoor pools, relaxation area and a fitness centre, providing a wide range of activities for those seeking to look after their bodies.
 The company behind the spa, Spas Myoka, also has 5-star spa facilities available at a few other locations around Malta.

 There are many good historical sites and monuments in Malta.
-Domus Romana at Museum Esplanade, Rabat boasts coverage of the life of the site during the past, with exhibits of Muslim tombstones, a draped female statue, a baby rattle, and hairpins, among other attractions.
+Domus Romana at Museum Esplanade, Rabat covers the life of the site, with exhibits of Muslim tombstones, a draped female statue, a baby rattle and hairpins, among other attractions.
 There are many impressive decorative features including some ancient mosaics, one of the most famous being the Peristyle Mosaic.

 Hit the beach